moorepants/learn-multibody-dynamics/loads.rst

    delta = me.dynamicsymbols('delta')

-With the symbols defined, I use some auxiliary reference frames to establish the orientations with :math:`B` behind the car body, :math:`W` being the steered front wheels, and the others to establish the direction of the force at each wheel.
+With the symbols defined, I use some auxiliary reference frames to establish the orientations with :math:`B` being the car body, :math:`W` being the steered front wheels, and the others to establish the direction of the force at each wheel.

 .. jupyter-execute::